Home

 Chewed and held in the mouth.

-Addiction, oral submucous fibrosis (gutka is responsible for cases of oral submucous fibrosis in children.), oral cancer, pharyngeal and esophageal cancer, 9 pancreatic cancer increased blood pressure and heart rate, reduced male fertility and adverse reproductive outcomes.
-18 Gutka is probably the most hazardous smokeless tobacco product sold in India.
-See page on Disease consequences of smokeless tobacco.
+Addiction, oral submucous fibrosis, oral cancer, pharyngeal cancer, oesophageal cancer5 worsening of asthma, increased blood pressure and heart rate, cardiovascular disease, adverse reproductive outcomes20 And and type II diabetes25,26 Gutka is probably the most hazardous smokeless tobacco product sold in India.

 Men, women, children.

 Very popular in India and wherever Indians emigrate.
-Rising among school children in rural areas.
-21
+Use of gutka and other commercial mixtures of tobacco and areca nut have been increasing generally in India 24and rising among school children in rural areas27

 Mawa